Kunë Island

-Kunë Island (Ishulli i Kunes) is an island located off the coast of Albania in the Adriatic Sea.
+Kune Island (Ishulli i Kunes) is an island located off the coast of Albania in the Adriatic Sea.
 The island lies in the delta of the river Drin near the city of Lezha and has an area of 1.4 km².
 The island is 1.5 km from the coast.
-Kunë island features extravagant and varied plant life, including plants such as small Mediterranean shrubs to ash and willow forests.
+Kune island features extravagant and varied plant life, including plants such as small Mediterranean shrubs to ash and willow forests.
 Wildlife is abundant as well.
 The island is home to around seventy species of birds, twenty-two species of reptiles, six species of amphibians and twenty-three species of mammals.

-Nearby are the beaches of Tale and Kunë which goes by the same name.
+Nearby are the beaches of Tale and Kune which goes by the same name.